yasserqureshi1/Sneaker-Monitors/README.md

 ## Need to Do

-The SNKRS monitor still needs some work with the Discord webhook.
+- The SNKRS monitor still needs some work with the Discord webhook.
+- The ShopifyMonitor_Specific.py is a work in progress.
+This will be a more accessible Shopify monitor, working on multiple sites
+- SupremeMonitor_Specific.py needs to be fully tested